jason-ramirez-7777/react-redux-ts-example/README.md

 Again with the Angular.
 If you think classes are gross, this option may not be for you.

-A note on [decorators](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators), these have actually just been added to TypeScript 5, so not a bad thing getting used to them if you're interested in Typescript.

 The controller doesn't really need to be modified much at all.
 Mainly the ids might be a combination of numbers and letters, so we do this:

 ```js